ShanmukhEstrella/ILegend-JupyterMultiKernel/README.md

 ### FEATURES
 - Code Autocompletions (for both Legend and Python cells)
 - Syntax Highlighting (for both Legend and Python cells)
-- Work simultaneously work on Legend and Python.
+- Work simultaneously on Legend and Python.
 - Variables storing dataframes in Legend can be fetched in Python cells and can perform data-analysis on top of that

 ### REQUIREMENTS